Dear Dating Coach - September 2005

-My boyfriend and I broke up 2 days ago over the phone.
-For the last 9 months we were together, I felt uncomfortable about telling him what was lacking in the relationship due to fear of losing him.
-I finally got up the courage to share my wants and needs with him 2 months ago.
+My boyfriend and I broke up two days ago over the phone.
+For the last nine months we were together, I felt uncomfortable about telling him what was lacking in the relationship due to fear of losing him.
+I finally got up the courage to share my wants and needs with him.
 Unfortunately, I did not receive any feedback nor see any improvement.
 He never opened up with me, so I started constantly reminding him about my feelings (and no, I don't believe I was nagging).
 He finally gave up and told me that he was unable to provide the kind of emotional support I deserve.
 I felt wounded and even had the urge to ask him to reconsider.
 But I thought about it and realized that he may never be able to open up with me, so I decided to let it go.

 You sound like a bright woman who is capable of making good choices even when they result in (at least short term) pain.
 The sad truth is that we can't make anyone do anything.
 We can try to help create an environment that encourages honesty and safe sharing, but that is all.

 Begin by making sure you use "I" statements in your meeting with him.
 This is an easy technique in which you begin each statement with I instead of "you."
 For example, "I didn't realize my behavior was contributing to your feeling that way."
 "I never intended to be so critical and place all the blame on you."
 By speaking to your own feelings you are not placing blame, rather you would be helping to facilitate the creation of a climate that encourages open and honest communication, thus allowing both of you to safely share what you need to.
 It will also assist you in getting his involvement if you ask him for his help.
 Try something like, "I have been having difficulty because I don't understand.
 I would really appreciate it if you could help me with this."
 It would be hard for anyone, especially someone you were once intimately involved with, to turn down a sincere and gentle plea for assistance.